Xiahou Dun: Family

 In late 220, Cao Pi forced Emperor Xian to abdicate the throne in his favour and established the state of Cao Wei, marking the end of the Han dynasty and the start of the Three Kingdoms period.

 Cao Pi granted Xiahou Dun the posthumous title "Marquis Zhong" (忠侯), which literally means "loyal marquis".
 Xiahou Dun's original marquis title, "Marquis of Gao'an District" (高安鄉侯), was inherited by his son, Xiahou Chong (夏侯充).
 Later, in recognition of Xiahou Dun's past contributions, Cao Pi added 1,000 taxable households to Xiahou Chong's marquisate and made each of Xiahou Dun's seven sons and two grandsons a Secondary Marquis (關內侯).
-Cao Rui on 7 June 233 started sacrifices at the Ancestral Temple to a few select figures who had helped create a dynasty, Xiahou Dun was one of the three.
+Cao Rui on 7 June 233 started sacrifices at the Ancestral Temple to a few select figures who had helped create a dynasty; Xiahou Dun was one of the three.

 Xiahou Dun's younger brother, Xiahou Lian (夏侯廉), was also enfeoffed as a marquis.
 Xiahou Dun's second son, Xiahou Mao, married one of Cao Cao's daughters, Princess Qinghe (清河公主), and held high-ranking positions in the Wei imperial court.
 Xiahou Dun also had two other sons—Xiahou Zizang (夏侯子臧) and Xiahou Zijiang (夏侯子江).

 When Xiahou Chong died, his marquis title was inherited by his son, Xiahou Yu (夏侯廙).
 Xiahou Yu, in turn, was succeeded by his son Xiahou Shao (夏侯劭).
-According to the Jin Yang Qiu (晉陽秋), Xiahou Dun did not have any successor after his grandson, Xiahou Zuo (夏侯佐), died in 266 but the last Cao Wei Emperor Cao Huan ordered that kinsman be found to continue the line of such a distinguished servant in Cao Wei's founding.
+According to the Jin Yang Qiu (晉陽秋), Xiahou Dun did not have any successor after his grandson, Xiahou Zuo (夏侯佐), died in 266.
+But the first Jin emperor Emperor Wu ordered that a kinsman be found to continue the line of such a distinguished servant in Cao Wei's founding.

 Appraisal

-Although Xiahou Dun was often traveling as a soldier, he ensured he had teachers come to help him study.
+Although Xiahou Dun was often in the military, he ensured he had teachers come to help him study.
 He led a frugal and simple lifestyle and used his excess wealth to help the needy.
 He took from official treasuries (instead of directly from the common people) when he did not have enough money.
 He also did not own much property.